Abbott, O’Rourke may meet in Nexstar-hosted Texas governor debate

 Editor’s note: This story has been updated to reflect that Beto O’Rourke has not confirmed his participation in the debate.

-AUSTIN (Nexstar) — Governor Greg Abbott says he is accepting an invitation for a debate, hosted and broadcast by Nexstar Media Group which is the parent company of KXAN.
+AUSTIN (Nexstar) — Governor Greg Abbott says he is accepting an invitation for a debate, hosted and broadcast by Nexstar Media Group which is the parent company of KLST.

 If they both agree on a time and date, the candidates will debate on the campus of the University of Texas-Rio Grande Valley in Edinburg.